MatthewJbelcher7/Mr.-Rogers/README.md

-_{need to work out why my image wont scale to background}_ _{need to test for more possible errors based on user submit}_ _{needs cleaner CSS/Html to style into desired appearance and add special interactions}_
+_{need to work out why my image wont scale to background}_ _{need to test for more possible errors based on user submit}_ _{needs cleaner CSS/Html to style into desired appearance and add special interactions}_ _{broke my nan at the end of the night and need to re-address it}

 ## License